-Talent management underpins the success of our business and is an enabler for succession planning.
+Talent management underpins the success of our business and is the cornerstone of our succession planning.
 As the red meat industry transforms, we continue to evolve our global talent management practices to keep pace with the capabilities and competencies required for the future.
-Our workforce of more than 4600 employees works in a sustainable, inclusive and safe working environment.
+Our workforce of more than 4100 employees works in a sustainable, inclusive and safe working environment.
 Our commitment to safety, training and talent development programs enables our people to grow both professionally and personally.

-Total employees 4,661 (FY2019 4,758), comprising white-collar employees representing 13% of the workforce (FY2019 12%) and our blue-collar employees representing 87% (FY2019 88%), are dispersed over eastern Australia, with:
+Total employees 4138 (FY2020 4661) comprising white-collar employees representing 13.72% of the workforce (FY2020 13.06%) and our blue-collar employees representing 86.28% (FY2020 86.94%), are dispersed over eastern Australia, with: